IgorLadnik/NodeProcessorCommands/README.md

 </p>
 <p>
 In contrast, commands are volatile pieces of code responsible to actual service activities.
-Each command constitutes a function with uniform signature that is uploaded by processor at runtime.
+Each command constitutes a function with uniform signature that is uploaded by processor at runtime from either local or remore ropository.
-These functions bodies are different and carry out domain tasks.
+These functions carry out various business tasks.
 Commands are very flexible.
 They can call another commands in either in series or in parallel way, sync- or asynchronous.
 Commands in their course of actions do anything, e.g. create Web servers, access database, perform business logic.